Cold Hands And Feet In Baby: Reasons And When To Worry

 • Talk to your pediatrician about the Kangaroo care method.
 This method can help you provide the natural warmth your baby’s body needs.
 Remove all your baby’s clothing except the diaper, place your baby against your chest, and cover yourself with a warm blanket (9).

 • Check the room temperature of your baby’s nursery.
-The ideal room temperature should be between 68°F to 72℉.
+The ideal room temperature for babies should be between 68°F to 72℉.
 A cold room may increase the risk of cold stress in babies due to vasoconstriction that occurs to prevent heat loss (9) while an overheated room can increase the risk of sudden infant death syndrome in babies.

 • If your baby shows any abnormal symptoms, it is best to consult your doctor.
 They may run some tests and recommend the best treatment.